perrybutler/rapid-engine/README.md

 **editor.js** - provides live editing of the game during run-time and includes visual debugging tools.
 The goal is to offer non-technical users and non-programmers a way to build games from start to finish.

 **engine.js** - provides the game loop and render pipeline for 2d graphics.
-The engine "pushes the game forward in time or state".
+The engine *pushes the game forward in time or state*.
 Automatically handles text, sprites with frame-based animations, and composite sprites.
-Supports tile maps and image-based levels.
+Supports Google web fonts, tile maps and image-based levels.
+Handles display size, resolution and screen scaling.
 Includes an entity component system as discussed in [Introduction to Component Based Architecture in Games](http://www.raywenderlich.com/24878/introduction-to-component-based-architecture-in-games) by Ray Wenderlich.

 **input.js** - provides keyboard and mouse input.
 Input events can be attached to any game entity e.g. entity.on("click", function() { //do something }).
 The goal is to offer more types of input devices such as gamepads, touchscreens, touchscreen remoting, Wiimote, voice/gesture commands, etc.